yuriyi/Defense-AR/README.md

 5. Feel free to move either the marker or the device
 6. Enjoy!

-Wave propagation in finely-layered isotropic media:
+Wave propagation in finely layered isotropic media:

 ![alt text](./source/images/PhaseGroup_movie.gif)